 The Photography Department aims to provide an exciting and rewarding exploration of Photography that will enrich a pupil's life at Lancing and help them build learning power.

-The Department at Lancing has a firmly established identity and has transformed dramatically since its small beginnings in 2005.
+It aims to give them a high degree of visual literacy that they will carry into their adult life regardless of whether they propose to follow a career in a creative industry.
+The Department has a firmly established identity and has transformed dramatically since its small beginnings in 2005.
 The photographic facilities are truly outstanding with both traditional and digital media being supported and encouraged.

 About the Curriculum